 We grow and use Alicia bermudagrass in our pasture, which falls under the umbrella of bermudagrasses.
 It is midgrade hay that serves us well.
 We also feed a small amount of alfalfa hay to our horses.

 Alfalfa is legume hay, and it’s expensive.
 But many horse owners believe it’s worth its high cost because alfalfa provides high-quality nutrients, fats, and proteins.
-Many horses owners use alfalfa pellets and cubes instead of bales to prevent wastage.
+Many horse owners use alfalfa pellets and cubes instead of bales to prevent wastage.

-Timothy hay is popular grass hay that horses digest easily and is a good source of energy.
+Timothy hay is a popular grass hay that horses digest easily and is a good source of energy.
 As for its cost, it falls in between bermudagrass and alfalfa.

 The Ins and Outs of Different Types of Hay: What You Need to Know

-There are many different types of hay, each with its own unique benefits.
+There are many different types of hay, each with its unique benefits.
 If you’re looking for the perfect type of hay for your horse, you need to know about the options available.

 The most common types of legume hay are high in protein and are typically used to feed working horses.
 Alfalfa hay is the most popular type of legume hay.